carpentries/sandpaper-docs/learners/setup.md

 ## Installing on Linux {#linux}

+Instructions for installing on Linux are nuanced due to the variety and availability of libraries and dependencies for each distribution, e.g. Ubuntu is Debian based whereas Fedora is Red Hat based.
+These instructions will use Ubuntu as the preferred distribution.
-A lot of the documentation for Linux is nuanced because it assumes that if you use Linux, then you automatically know how to install things by the command line.
-I will be providing instructions as best I can for Ubuntu Linux and point to resourced for other distributions.
-For Ubuntu/Debian, the default `apt` repository is often out of date, so you will need to use a [Personal Package Archive aka PPA](https://itsfoss.com/ppa-guide/) to install the latest version of a particular software, which I will include in these instructions.
+The default `apt` repository is often out of date, so you will need to use a [Personal Package Archive aka PPA](https://itsfoss.com/ppa-guide/) to install the latest version of a particular software, which will be included in these instructions.

 ### Git

-You should have git pre-installed on your computer, but it will likely be outdated.
-It's okay if this is the case, but if you want to update via `apt`, you can add the git-core ppa:
+Many distributions include git by default, but it is often outdated.
+It is useful to try to update in case a newer version is available:

 ```bash
 sudo add-apt-repository ppa:git-core/ppa